Prologue

 Being around so many good-looking, athletic guys made my dating life pretty easy—despite how pissed Mason would get every time I went out with one of his friends or teammates.

-Mindy slips back into the condo and slides door shut behind her, draining her beer as she walks to the kitchen.
+Mindy slips back into the condo and slides the door shut behind her, draining her beer as she walks to the kitchen.

 Mindy waits as I lock the door, then we head to the elevator.